 Respiratory RTP Pathway

-For athletes that have not presented symptoms or signs of COVID-19 during the pandemic, NO formal respiratory testing is required (Figure 2).
+For athletes without symptoms or signs of COVID-19 during the pandemic, no formal respiratory testing is required (Figure 1).
 Those athletes with documented underlying respiratory issues, such as asthma, should continue treatment and have management optimised accordingly.

-Athletes with mild to moderate COVID-19 symptoms who managed their condition at home but are now fully recovered [symptom free at rest for 7 days and no sooner than day 10 from the onset of symptoms], we also recommend that NO formal respiratory testing is required.
+Athletes with mild to moderate COVID-19 symptoms who managed their condition at home but are now fully recovered [symptom free at rest for 7 days and no sooner than day 10 from the onset of symptoms], no formal respiratory testing is required.
 Any recovery process should be progressive and thus, any deviation should result in a ‘stop and reassess’ situation.
 Those athletes with documented underlying respiratory issues, such as asthma, should continue treatment and have management optimised accordingly.

-In the minority of athletes who report COVID-19 related respiratory symptoms, that are persistent and taking longer than 14 days to recover we recommend initial thorough assessment, with focus on assessing presence of concerning features for thromboembolic events, ongoing intra-pulmonary pathology or cardiac issues.
-This assessment will direct further evaluation, but we recommend a low threshold for performing a CXR, ECG, biomarkers for inflammation, myocyte necrosis or thromboembolic disease (including C-reactive protein, hs-cTnT, and D-dimer if not arranged in the past) and lung function.
-It is also logical to discuss case management with a respiratory physician with expertise in this area.
-In cases with a significant suspicion of thromboembolic or intra-pulmonary abnormalities, then we recommend a CT thorax with due consideration for the correct imaging protocol to identify post-COVID-19 changes plus pulmonary vasculature pathology.
-If the cause of the breathlessness remains elusive then proceed to a cardiopulmonary exercise test with O2 saturation but ideally, with blood gas monitoring.
-If cases of desaturation during exercise with a normal CT consider a ventilation–perfusion scan for possible mircroemboli.
-If spirometry demonstrates evidence of obstructive airways disease, then this should prompt consideration for a new diagnosis of asthma / post-infective bronchial hyper-reactivity but confirms the mandate for a CXR, if this is a new diagnosis.
-It is also logical to assess the presence of bronchodilator reversibility and the presence of airways inflammation (e.g. with FeNO), prior to planning treatment.
+In those athletes who report COVID-19 related respiratory symptoms, that are persistent and taking longer than 14 days to recover we recommend a thorough assessment to exclude the presence of thromboembolic events, ongoing intra-pulmonary pathology or cardiac injury.
+This assessment should consider a chest X-ray, ECG, biomarkers for inflammation, myocyte necrosis or thromboembolic disease (including C-reactive protein, hs-cTnT, and D-dimer if not arranged in the past) and lung function.
+It is also logical to discuss case management with a respiratory physician.
+In cases with a significant suspicion of thromboembolic or intra-pulmonary abnormalities, we recommend a CT thorax with due consideration for the correct imaging protocol to identify post-COVID-19 changes plus pulmonary vasculature pathology (e.g. thromboembolism).
+If the cause of the breathlessness remains elusive then proceed to a cardiopulmonary exercise test with O2 saturation but ideally with blood gas monitoring.
+If cases of desaturation during exercise with a normal CT consider a ventilation–perfusion scan for possible microemboli.
+If spirometry demonstrates evidence of obstructive airways disease, this should prompt consideration for a new diagnosis of asthma / post-infective bronchial hyper-reactivity and the assessment of bronchodilator reversibility and the presence of airways inflammation (e.g. with FeNO), prior to planning treatment.

-For athletes who have experienced respiratory symptoms severe enough to require hospital presentation, we recommend a full respiratory review prior to RTP.
-In this scenario, is likely that chest imaging and other measures (e.g. Troponin and D-dimer) will have already been undertaken, so management will be individualised based upon prior findings and recovery course.
+For athletes who have experienced respiratory symptoms severe enough to require hospital admission, we recommend a full respiratory review prior to RTP.
+In this scenario, is likely that chest imaging and other measures (e.g. Troponin and D-dimer) will have already been undertaken, so management will be individualised based upon prior findings and the recovery course.

-Pathway Considerations
+Other return to play considerations